xenoxavier/parabolic-scanner-binance/README.md

 <div align="center">

-# 📉 Parabolic Scanner — Binance Fork
+# 📉 Parabolic Scanner — Binance

 **Watches the top 60 USDT perpetuals on Binance by 24h volume and flags the ones most likely to fall hard in the next 12 hours.**